 Many roads are closed in RI, schools are dismissed early, they even canceled evening classes at Providence College.
 I drove home on my usual route, from Eaton Street to River Avenue, to Valley Street.
-When I arrived to the turn off to the freeway I noticed that a police car had blocked the road.
+When I arrived at the turnoff to the freeway I noticed that a police car had blocked the road.
 A quick look explained the reason, the road was flooded just in front of the old US Rubber (not many will remember the old company) I turned back and entered Rt.
 10 from the Dean Street side, the traffic was moving fine until I came to Park Avenue exit where I normally turn left to go to Warwick Avenue.
 Noticing the traffic jam going in that direction, I turned right to take Elmwood Avenue.
 That worked until I saw the police car a mile or so down the road blocking the traffic because the road was impassable.
 Back to Park Avenue and I continued on that following the very slow moving traffic.
 I made it to Warwick Avenue but the traffic was still moving very slowly.
 At 5:15 PM I started taking photographs with my phone.
 It took me full 10 minutes to drive about 500-600 feet to pass by Shaw’s Supermarket whose parking lot and the store was flooded.
 From the first photograph to the last one you will see part of what I saw in that 10 minute period.
 That section of the road is now closed as the Pawtuxet River crested over 18-20 feet.
 This is the second flooding of Shaw’s Supermarket along with many other businesses elsewhere, like Warwick Mall, and many homes.
 Our situation is relatively mild compared to what others have been reporting.
 Official word is that this has been the most rain RI has received in the last 100 years.

 Tomorrow, there is only a “chance” of showers.
 We are taking it as good news!